Light Blue circle with a glowing effect.

 Leo laoreet eget scelerisque consequat viverra et tellus.
 Leo laoreet eget scelerisque consequat viverr.

-Find out more about our course fees, financing options (including Student Finance and borrowing from the Student Loans Company), and support available through bursaries, scholarships and grants here.
+Find out more about our undergraduate course fees, financing options (including Student Finance and borrowing from the Student Loans Company), and support available through bursaries, scholarships and grants here.

 You can view all policies relating to our Admissions process, including our English Language Requirements, in the ‘Admissions Regulations and Procedures for Students’ policy on our main Policies page.